Skip to main content

 regr_rf.fit(biomass_predictors,biomass)

-We now apply the Random Forest model to the predictor variables to retreive biomass
+We will now apply the Random Forest model to the predictor variables to estimate biomass

 #Apply the model to the predictors